arthurhenrique/beta-version/README.md

-# BetaVersions
+# BetaVersions - Click version to download.

 Test versions of the program are closed access, only for developers and blogger's review.
-#### Click version to download.
+####
 #### Windows 7/8/8.1/10